top of page

 I live nearby.
 Should I be concerned?

 The festival is being run by a team with many years experience of similar events between them.
-The festival must have a licence, issued by the Council, and must follow the conditions laid down within the licence - this includes volume levels which will be strictly monitored by an independent consultant approved by the Council.
-Concerns were expressed by local residents about the use of Lynch Farm for the campsite, and after consultation with the Nene Park Trust it has been relocated to Horse Meadow, further from housing and close to the music arena.
-You can view a detailed set of answers to all of the points raised by local residents in further set of Local FAQS here.
+The festival must have a licence, issued by the Council, and must follow the conditions laid down within the licence - this includes volume levels which will be strictly monitored.
+NVRF will be significantly smaller than Malle Mile Festival that already takes place there and we intend to offer to meet with residents in the near future to discuss our plans.

 How is the festival run?